antonfirsov/docs/2019/11-Nov/DataFrame/DataFramePreview.md

 ```
 ![Sort and GroupBy](SortAndGroupBy.PNG)

 The `GroupBy` method takes in the name of a column and creates groups based on unique values in the column.
-In our sample, the `DateTimes` column has two unique values, so we expect only one group to be created for `2019-01-01 00:00:00Z` and one for `2019-01-02 00:00:00Z`.
+In our sample, the `DateTimes` column has two unique values, so we expect one group to be created for `2019-01-01 00:00:00Z` and one for `2019-01-02 00:00:00Z`.

 ``` csharp
 // Count of values in each group